MindBurst Workshop's primary aims are:

 - to enable learners to become independent thinkers, who solve unfamiliar problems, by integrating critical thinking skills, creative innovation, clear communication and dynamic collaboration into their personal experience of the world.

-The Critical Outcomes in the National Curriculum Statement form the foundation of the entire curriculum.
+The Critical Outcomes in the National Curriculum Statement (South Africa) form the foundation of the entire curriculum.
 If you read them carefully (found in chapter 1 of all subject curricula), you will see how every one of these outcomes refers to a range of creative and critical thinking skills.
 The Critical Outcomes in the National Curriculum Statement Grades R-12 aims to produce learners that are able to:

 - identify and solve problems and make decisions using critical and creative thinking;